robcarver17/pysystemtrade/docs/data.md

 In live trading we'd use interactive brokers, but to get some backfilled data I'm going to use one of the many free data websites: [investing.com](https://www.investing.com)

 You need to register with investing.com and then download enough history.
-To see how much FX data there already is in the .csv data provided:
+To see how much FX data there already is in the CSV data provided:

 ```python
 from sysdata.csv.csv_spot_fx import *